irdest/irdest/docs/contributors/src/technical/index.md

 # Technical Documentation

-This is an introductory chapter into the technical layers of qaul.net!
+This is an introductory chapter into the technical layers of qaul!
 It is aimed at two different types of people:

-1. People wanting to contribute to the qaul.net core
+1. People wanting to contribute to the qaul core
 2. People wanting to write apps for a qaul network

 Before getting started, we need to cover a few basics in project